 - Games: Play allows for the natural expression of biological drives.
 Ideally, games allow the dog to engage in the aspects of play that matter most to them.
 The aspects dogs generally enjoy are all part of the predatory hunting sequence: search, stalk, chase, fight, celebrate and consume.
 Games have rules and stimulate dogs mentally as well as build skill and confidence.
 In addition, games can be either cooperative (e.g. fetch) or competitive (e.g. tug of war).

-Physical enrichment should provide outlets for the positive expression of natural behaviors.
+In summary, physical enrichment should provide outlets for the positive expression of natural behaviors.

 Occupational Canine Enrichment